 In 1242, the Dominicans decided to start work on a new and larger church.
-On October 18, 1279, during the feast of San Luca, the Laying of the First Stone was celebrated, with the blessing of Cardinal Latino Malabranca Orsini.
+On October 18, 1279, during the feast of San Luca, the laying of the first stone was celebrated, with the blessing of Cardinal Latino Malabranca Orsini.

-Leon Battista Alberti designed the large central portal and the upper part of the façade, in white and dark green marble, which was completed in 1470.
+Leon Battista Alberti designed the large central portal and the upper part of the facade, in white and dark green marble, which was completed in 1470.

-After the Council of Trento, between 1565 and 1571, the interior of the church was redesigned by Giorgio Vasari, with the removal of the choir enclosure and the reconstruction of the side altars, which led to the shortening of the Gothic windows.
+After the Council of Trent, between 1565 and 1571, the interior of the church was redesigned by Giorgio Vasari, with the removal of the choir enclosure and the reconstruction of the side altars, which led to the shortening of the Gothic windows.

-An important restoration was carried out in 1999 for the preparation of the 2000 Jubilee, while a subsequent restoration of the façade was carried out from April 2006 to March 2008.
+An important restoration was carried out in 1999 for the preparation of the 2000 Jubilee, while a subsequent restoration of the facade was carried out from April 2006 to March 2008.